Table of contents

 The second half of my breakthrough came from, of all places, Tony Robbins’ book about financial freedom, Unshakeable.
 In one of the final chapters, he explains that money is worthless unless it helps you achieve the internal state and feelings that you desire for yourself and others.
 “You can choose to live in a beautiful state,” he says.

-And so in my daily walk to work, I began to recite, “I choose to live in a beautiful state” over and again with conviction, feeling the words.
+And so in my daily walk to work, I began to recite, “I choose to live in a beautiful state” over and over again with conviction, feeling the words.
 By the time I got to work, I had put myself in an unbeatable state where no matter what happened in my day, I would choose to live my mantra.

 I’d encounter rudeness, lethargy and bureaucracy, but it didn’t matter because I was the master of my internal domain.